komiamiko/fcorbit/README.md

 **Shift + Z** to toggle an overlay for the game's view bounds.
 Anything outside this boundary will never be visible in-game.
 Toggle for legacy view bounds using **Shift + Z** is planned for a future update.

+**0** to center the view on the world origin.
+If an object is selected, centers on the selected object instead.

 ## Selection
 **Click** to select one object, replacing the current selection.